-To learn about Dominican food, let’s look at the history of this beautiful tropical island.
-The island was formerly ruled by the Spanish and French, which had made a tremendous influence on many facets of the country, including cuisine.
+First, to learn about the fantastic Dominican cuisine, let’s look at the history of this beautiful tropical island.
+The island was formerly ruled by the Spanish and French, which had tremendously influenced its cuisine and other facets.

-Therefore, it is not strange that Dominican foods feature the traits of Spanish, French, and African cooking, plus the indigenous Taíno cuisine.
+Therefore, it is not strange that Dominican foods share some similarities with Puerto Rican, Spanish, French, and African cooking, plus the indigenous Taíno cuisine.
 They have coexisted and complemented each other for many centuries.

 Nowadays, many characteristics of Spanish cuisine have been integrated into the Dominican Public.
 For example, lunch is the most important meal of the day in this country, which consists of typical ingredients like rice, meat, beans, and vegetables.
 (1)

 There are many traditional Spanish dishes cooked and served in the Dominican with slight variations in the ingredients and cooking methods.
-Its cuisine involves nearly all the edible and popular ingredients of fruits: from meat, grains, herbs, and vegetables to fruits.
+Its cuisine involves nearly all the edible and popular Dominican fruits, meat, grains, herbs, and vegetables.